prchanda/MonDiag/README.md

 1. Choose the **Action Group Definition** option from the *Action Panel*.

-2. Select the Action Group for which you want to fetch the details from the *Resource* dropdown list, or you can also retreive Action Group details across a resource group or whole subscription by selecting appropriate scope.
+2. Select the Action Group that you want to retrieve the details for from the *Resource* dropdown list, or you can also retreive Action Group details across a Resource Group or whole Subscription by selecting the appropriate scope.

 3. Click on the Apply button.